 - Answer all questions, or enter "N/A" or "Not Applicable" or with a value of "0."
 It's never a good idea to leave any blanks on this type of form.

-- Make sure all your numbers match, particularly the tax liability number on Line 10 vs. the Tax liability total on Line 17.
+- Make sure all of your numbers match, particularly the tax liability number on Line 10 versus the tax liability total on Line 17.
 A mismatch can cause your 941 to be rejected or subject you to fines.

 - Be sure to put your company name and Employer ID Number (EIN) at the top of the second page for identification purposes.

 Having all of the requested information on hand prior to filling out Form 941, should simplify the process and help to ensure that the information you provide is accurate.